US Army Bicycles

 For more images of the bicycles on display, click the logo below....

-Folding 'Compax' models were tested by the US Marine Corps but saw no action in Europe in WW2.
+Folding 'Compax' models (which in fact were collapsible, not folding) were tested by the US Marine Corps but saw no action in Europe in WW2.
 Although there has been a lot of speculation of the possible use of Compax bicycles in Europe during WW2, there are to date no pictures or records showing the US Airborne troops did actually use them in the ETO.
-In July 2008, a book was published about the use of these folding bikes, but even that did not come up with proof.
+In July 2008, a book was published about the use of these collapsible bikes, but even that did not come up with proof.

 |